Sleep Apnea Therapy – Bend, OR

 Discover a Better Night’s Rest

 Are you exhausted all the time?
 Does your significant other complain about your loud snoring?
 It is possible that you have sleep apnea.
 This disorder robs many individuals of the high-quality sleep their bodies need to function at their best.
-Dr. Joshua Prentice, your dentist in Bend, has undergone special training to help his patients fight this serious condition.
+Dr. Joshua Prentice, your sleep dentist in Bend, has undergone special training to help his patients fight this serious condition.
 This page discusses how he can help you receive a diagnosis for sleep apnea and how a custom oral appliance may be the perfect way to relieve your symptoms.

 What Is Sleep Apnea?